K-avi/MusicTool/README.md

 -a way to interpret commands from a file
 -a way to load/write an environment from/to a file
 -a basic save system

-Some key features I'd like to add before releasing the 1.0 version are:
--a proper syntax checker
 -a way to check if a scale/harmo/chprog already exists in an environment n if so not save/write it again.

-Due to the lack of an actual syntax checker the parsing from command line is a bit buggy.
-Everything that "should be" correct is but some commands that "should be" incorrect sometimes aren't.
+before releasing the 1.0 version of MusicTool I'd like to finish implementing the syntax checker.

-To build MusicTool from source just type "make MusicTool" from command line.
+To build MusicTool from source just type "make MusicTool" from command line (assuming make is installed on your computer).